syndat/CORDWOOD_PUZZLE/README.md

 # CORDWOOD_PUZZLE
-Processing JAVA code for CORDWOOD PUZZLE
+Processing code for CORDWOOD PUZZLE

 This is a demo patch to show how you can control the arduino over the standard firmata protokol from processing.
 It uses the GUI-library G4P for the buttons.
 The CORDWOOD PUZZLE is from BOLDPORT CLUB!